realworldocaml/book/en/04-lists-options-and-patterns.md

 ### Using `when` and `as` in patterns

+_(yminsky: I wonder if or-patterns deserve an explicit mention.
+The fact that you can nest disjunctions anywhere nested inside a pattern seems notable.)_

 Let's return to the example introduction, where we defined a function to remove adjacent duplicate elements in a list.
 There are several cases to consider.
 If the list is empty or has one element, we can return it unchanged.
 Otherwise, compare the first two elements of the list, keeping the first one if, and only if, it is different from the second.

 ```ocaml
 # let rec uniq = function